temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 <!--SNIPEND-->

-In the above example, the `handle` variable is now set to the Workflow instance of `subscription-${customer.id}`, defined in the Client when you start the Workflow Execution.
+In the example, the `handle` variable is now set to the Workflow instance of `subscription-${customer.id}`, defined in the Client when you start the Workflow Execution.

 Next, use the handle to send the `cancelSubscription` Signal to the Workflow, instructing it to cancel the subscription: